ronny1020/markdown-it-async/README.md

 ## How it works?

 This package is a thin wrapper around `markdown-it` to support async highlight function.
-It uses [the approch suggested in `markdown-it`'s docs](https://github.com/markdown-it/markdown-it/blob/master/docs/development.md#i-need-async-rule-how-to-do-it), by putting placeholders in sync mode and then replace them with async results.
+It uses [the approach suggested in `markdown-it`'s docs](https://github.com/markdown-it/markdown-it/blob/master/docs/development.md#i-need-async-rule-how-to-do-it), by putting placeholders in sync mode and then replace them with async results.

 The goal is to make it easy to use and absorb the "hack" into the library itself.